-- I used canned biscuits for the topping.
+- I use canned biscuits for the topping.
 As you stand in front of the canned biscuit section of the store, you’ll see so many varieties, ranging from flaky buttermilk to cornmeal to crescents.
 Choose the one that your family likes best.
 You could also use a refrigerated rolled pie crust instead of biscuits for a more traditional pot pie.
-Puff pastry would be delicious, too.
+Puff pastry is delicious, too.

 - Change up the herbs.
 Instead of parsley and thyme, use tarragon or sage.
 Fresh or dried, either will work here.

-- Rotisserie chicken would work well in this recipe.
+- Rotisserie chicken works well in this recipe.

 How to reheat leftovers of this recipe:

 If you have leftovers, the best way to reheat this chicken pot pie with biscuits is to heat leftovers in the oven (or toaster oven) for 20 minutes or so, or until the chicken mixture is good and hot.
 You may want to cover the biscuits with foil to keep them from over browning.
 You can also heat leftovers in the microwave but the biscuits won’t be quite as good.